hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 still fast?

 [13:26:20](#16453635803012eypWQ:gitter.im) <gurzgri>:
-ask me something simpler, especially ask me nothing about GPUs í ½í¸‰ ...
+ask me something simpler, especially ask me nothing about GPUs ğŸ˜‰ ...
 I think I stopped following them after Denise and Lisa.
 Should be a Intel Iris Plus Graphics G4 (Ice Lake 48 EU) without dedicated graphics eDRAM.

 [13:28:03](#16453636833013rmJiz:gitter.im) <hiiamboris (NOT THIS ONE)>:
 I really don't get it.
 It usually starts slow for me like I'm drawing 100-200px away from where I see the changes, then esp. on touchpad, after like 10 seconds it starts to keep up and now it's not slow anymore, even though the number of points maybe close to 500 by now